albertobas/bank-microservices/README.md

 The front-end code is mostly written in TypeScript using Next.js, a React.js framework.

-Both, back end (all the APIs but that of the Flask web service) and front end, are implemented based on an hexagonal architecture .
+Both, back end (all the APIs but that of the Flask web service) and front end, are implemented based on a hexagonal architecture .

 Also, a scikit-learn pipeline has been developed that includes a Skorch neural net binary classifier that wraps a Pytorch neural net.